LucasFlores-tec/Hello-World/README.md

 Starting from the basics.

-Hello folks, I hope you're all doing great during this crazy days!
+Hello folks, I hope you're all doing good during this crazy days!